 The Fund is authorized to enter into securities lending, repurchase and reverse purchase transactions in accordance with NI 81-102.
+The Fund has not yet appointed an agent to act on behalf of the Fund in connection with securities lending, repurchase and reverse purchase transactions, however, the Fund may appoint such an agent in the future.
 In a securities lending transaction, the Fund lends its portfolio securities through an authorized agent to another party (often called a "counterparty") in exchange for a fee and a form of acceptable collateral.
 In a repurchase transaction, the Fund sells its portfolio securities for cash through an authorized agent while at the same time assuming an obligation to repurchase the same securities for cash (usually at a lower price) at a later date.
 In a reverse repurchase transaction, the Fund buys portfolio securities for cash while at the same time agreeing to resell the same securities for cash (usually at a higher price) at a later date.
 The following are some examples of the risks associated with securities lending, repurchase and reverse repurchase agreements: